Holidaydrills/holidaydrills-java/docs/Exceptions/exceptions-basics.md

         System.out.println("Dear user, the class with the name 'ExceptionExamples' could not be found.");
         e.printStackTrace();
     } finally {
-        System.out.println("Dear user, the file with the name 'testfile.txt' and the class with the name 'ExceptionExamples' could be found.");
+        System.out.println("Dear user, found successfully the file with the name 'testfile.txt' and the class with the name 'ExceptionExamples'.");
     }
 }
 ```